-Fitting is for a compact lens to have relatively narrow filter threads — 72mm in this case.
-72mm filters are common, facilitating filter sharing.
+Fitting is for a compact lens to have relatively narrow filter threads — the common 72mm size in this case.

-Standard thickness circular polarizer filters commonly increase peripheral shading when in front of focal lengths this wide.
+Standard thickness circular polarizer filters commonly increase peripheral shading when in front of focal lengths this wide, and they darken this lens's widest-angle corners.
 Therefore, a slim model such as the Breakthrough Photography X4 is highly recommended.

 Sony also includes a case with this lens.

 The Sony FE PZ 16-35mm F4 G Lens has a mid-level price.
-For what this lens promises to deliver, that price makes it appear a solid value.
+For the overall performance this lens delivers, that price makes it a solid value.

 As an "FE" lens, the Sony FE PZ 16-35mm F4 G Lens is compatible with all Sony E-mount cameras, including full-frame and APS-C sensor format models.
 Sony provides a 1-year limited warranty.

-The reviewed Sony FE PZ 16-35mm F4 G Lens will be online-retail sourced.
+The reviewed Sony FE PZ 16-35mm F4 G Lens was online-retail sourced.

 When the FE PZ 16-35mm F4 G Lens was announced, Sony already had the FE 16-35mm F4 ZA OSS Lens in the lineup.
 From the names, we see the Zeiss "ZA" branding and "OSS" (Optical Steady Shot) drop off, with the "G" and "PZ" Power Zoom added.

 The ZA lens was optically a strong performer — except at the long end.
-Still, expect the G lens to outperform it over the entire focal length range, especially at 35mm.
 We often reach the extents of the zoom lens in our hands, making the full extent focal length image quality especially important.

-The Sony FE PZ 16-35mm F4 G Lens vs. FE 16-35mm F4 ZA OSS Lens comparison shows the PZ lens considerably lighter and modestly shorter.
-The ZA lens is slightly narrower.
+The Sony FE PZ 16-35mm F4 G Lens vs. FE 16-35mm F4 ZA OSS Lens comparison shows the PZ lens considerably lighter and modestly shorter and the ZA lens slightly narrower.
 The PZ lens has the namesake power zoom feature, reduced focus breathing, and a higher maximum at the same minimum focus distance — 0.23x vs. 0.19x.
 The PZ lens has Dual XD Linear AF drive vs. SSM.
-It also has a fixed length.
-That the newer PZ lens costs noticeably less than the ZA lens makes this decision a no-brainer.
+It also has a fixed length that maintains balance on a gimbal.
+That the newer PZ lens costs noticeably less than the ZA lens makes this decision considerably easier.

 Does a wider aperture have value to you?
 The Sony FE 16-35mm F2.8 GM Lens shares the same focal length and provides a 2x wider aperture.
 Those photographing subjects in motion in low light, including the night sky, will especially appreciate that aspect.

 The Sony FE PZ 16-35mm F4 G Lens vs. Sony FE 16-35mm F2.8 GM Lens comparison shows the 2x wider aperture directly translated to a 2x weight gain.
 The volume of the f/2.8 lens is similarly larger, with a larger filter size included — 82mm vs. 72mm.
 The PZ lens has the namesake power zoom feature, reduced focus breathing, and a higher maximum at the same minimum focus distance — 0.23x vs. 0.19x.
 The PZ lens has Dual XD Linear AF drive vs. SSM.
 It also has a fixed length.
-While the price difference is not 2x, the f/2.8 lens costs nearly that much more than the f/4 lens.
+While the price difference is not quite 2x, the f/2.8 lens price is approaching that amount.